Wiccan Wheel of the Year: Yule Correspondences and Associations for the Winter Solstice

 I tend to keep the Solstice altar simple.
 A snowy altar cloth and maybe a little seasonal greenery.
 One thing I always have on my altar is the cauldron, and inside of it I place a large candle (my annual sun candle).
 This is symbolic for the womb of the mother Goddess (the cauldron) giving birth to the Sun/Sun God (candle flame).

 A Beautiful Tribute to the Sun

 Deities honored during the solstice generally incude Sun Gods or Gods associated with light.
-Also you will find Yule altars everywhere honoring Gods associated with rebirth.
-Some Gods you might invoke at Yule include Apollo, Balder, Helios, Horus, Osiris, Mithras, Ra or Saturn.
+You'll also find Yule altars everywhere honoring Gods associated with rebirth.
+Some Gods you might invoke at Yule include Apollo, Balder, Helios, Horus, Osiris, Mithras, Ra, or Saturn.
 Of course, if you lean towards the Norse deities or Asatru traditions, you'll want to honor Odin in this time as he takes off to lead the annual wild hunt.

 Gods and Goddesses of the Solstice

 You probably already know many seasonal symbols for Yule.
 They've been incorporated into other Winter holidays you may be more familiar with, but most have come down to us from our Pagan ancestors across Europe and have roots in antiquity.